 Fighting for a free Poland and homes to return to…

-In the introduction to the whole film, Norman Davies, the well known historian recounts that in no British document has this been acknowledged as a war crime and although the recording was made in 2000, I doubt anything has changed.
-A journalist has been quoted as saying that the Poles deported by order of Stalin to Russia, were then deported from history by Western historians.
-Watch it.
+In the introduction to the film, Norman Davies, the well known historian, recounts that in no British document has this been acknowledged as a war crime and although the recording was made in 2000, I doubt anything has changed.
+A journalist has commented that “the Poles deported by order of Stalin to Russia, were then deported from history by Western historians”.
+Watch the film and others like it and share.
 It means that one more person knows the full truth.
 Jagna and Aneta also made a second film, a three-part documentary, The Other Truth about the complex history of Polish-Jewish relations.

 These women were true pioneers in the film industry, as still very few films are made by women alone.
-In this year of women’s emancipation both in the UK and in Poland, these women have left us a legacy we should know by heart.
+We should not only remember the legacy of these women, we should know it by heart.

 Feature image is taken from www.swoopingeagle.com